This article originally appeared on VICE Australia.

 "Now I am working and saving up so I can pay the rent for the tent.
 The tent owner comes and demands his money," he explains.
 "You don’t even get a chance to rest.
 Not a day off to recover or relax.
 We can’t, we keep working.
 And sometimes, there’s not even enough work to cover expenses for food or rent.
 You know, it’s hard.
 It’s a really difficult situation."

 Syria’s implosion has pushed the number of forcibly displaced people globally above even the heights of World War II.
 Around five million Syrians have fled their homeland since the war broke out on March 15, 2011.
 According to the UN, some 900,000 of them have been registered in Lebanon, stretching the country to its breaking point.
 According to the locals, the number of people who fled across the border is more like two million.
-With this many refugees, shelter is a buyer's market.
+With this many refugees, shelter is a seller's market.
 In the Beqaa, landowners are charging up to $100 a month—an almost unfathomable amount of money for someone who's just lost everything to war.

 The pressure families are under to make rent has forced Syrian kids out of school en masse in Lebanon.
 According to Sana'a Maalouf, who works in the Lebanon office of non-profit World Vision, there are some 200,000 Syrians under 18 in the Beqaa.
 The UN estimates around three percent make it to high school.
 Drop out rates are through the roof.